svamshi-9384/sgrb_neutrino_replication/README.md

 ## 🧩 Future Work

 * Extend to **full GEANT4 photomeson cross-section**.
-* Apply framework to **GW170817 / GRB 170817A** for off-axis detectability estimates.
 * Publish extended results as a **full AAS paper** (2026 target).

 ---